Censored Semi-Bandits: A Framework for Resource Allocation with Censored Feedback

-We develop an algorithm named Censored Semi Bandits with Same Threshold (CSB-ST).
-It exploits result in Lemma \ref{lem:thetaSet} and equivalence established in Proposition \ref{prop:RegretEquiST} to learn a good estimate of threshold and minimize the regret using a MP-MAB algorithm.
-The pseudo-code of the algorithm is given in CSB-ST. It consists of two phases, namely, threshold estimation and regret minimization.
+We develop an algorithm named \ref{alg:CSB-ST} for solving the Censored Semi Bandits problem with Same Threshold.
+It exploits result in \cref{lem:thetaSet} and equivalence established in Proposition \ref{prop:RegretEquiST} to learn a good estimate of threshold and minimize the regret using a MP-MAB algorithm. \ref{alg:CSB-ST} consists of two phases, namely, threshold estimation and regret minimization.

 \textbf{Threshold Estimation Phase:} This phase finds a threshold $\hat{\theta}_c$ that is allocation equivalent to the underlying threshold $\theta_c$ with high probability by doing a binary search over the set $\Theta=\{Q/K, Q/(K-1), \dots, \min\{1, Q\}\}$.
 The elements of $\Theta$ are arranged in increasing order and are candidates for $\theta_c$.
-The search starts by taking $\hat{\theta}_c$ to be the middle element in $\Theta$ and allocating $\hat{\theta}_c$ resource to first $Q/\hat\theta_c$ arms.
+The search starts by taking $\hat{\theta}_c$ to be the middle element in $\Theta$ and allocating $\hat{\theta}_c$ resource to first $Q/\hat\theta_c$ arms (denoted as set $A_t$ in Line $5$).
 If a loss is observed at any of these arms, it implies that $\hat{\theta}_c$ is an underestimate of $\hat{\theta}_c$.
-All the candidates lower than the current value of $\hat{\theta}_c$ in $\Theta$ are eliminated, and the search is repeated in the remaining half of the elements again by starting with the middle element (lines $6$-$8$).
+All the candidates lower than the current value of $\hat{\theta}_c$ in $\Theta$ are eliminated, and the search is repeated in the remaining half of the elements again by starting with the middle element (Line $6$).
 If no loss is observed for consecutive $W$ rounds, then $\hat{\theta}_i$ is possibly an overestimate.
-Accordingly, all the candidates larger than the current value of $\hat{\theta}_c$ in $\Theta$ are eliminated, and the search is repeated starting with the middle element in the remaining half (lines $10$-$11$).
+Accordingly, all the candidates larger than the current value of $\hat{\theta}_c$ in $\Theta$ are eliminated, and the search is repeated starting with the middle element in the remaining half (Line $7$).
 The variable $C$ keeps track of the number of the consecutive rounds for which no loss is observed.
 It changes to $0$ either after observing a loss or if no loss is observed for consecutive $W$ rounds.

 Note that if $\hat{\theta}_c$ is an underestimate and no loss is observed for consecutive $W$ rounds, then $\hat{\theta}_c$ will be reduced, which leads to a wrong estimate of $\hat{\theta}_c$.
-To avoid this, we set the value of $W$ such that the probability of happening of this event is low.
-The next lemma gives a bound on the number of rounds needed to find correct $\hat{\theta}_c$ with high probability.
+To avoid this, we set the value of $W$ such that the probability of happening of such an event is low.
+The next lemma gives a bound on the number of rounds needed to find allocation equivalent for threshold $\theta_c$ with high probability.